justinhough/docker-php53/README.md

 ## Notes
-- To stop the Docker containers execute from the project root: `docker-compose stop`;
+- To stop the Docker containers execute from the project root: `docker-compose stop`